ewa-edun/WordWise/README.md

 4. Random Quiz Generator:
    Creates multiple-choice or fill-in-the-blank quizzes from the user’s word bank to reinforce retention.

+5. SignUp page:
+   Allows user to sign up to store user data and progress.

 ---
 ### **1. Landing Page**(First ever page)